tututou/ColonyCounter/README.md

 7. from the command line navigate to the Back-End folder within the git repo
 8. run `pip install -r requirements.txt`
 9. run `python manage.py runserver`
-10. In a web browser navigate to https://127.0.0.1:8000
+10. In a web browser navigate to http://localhost:8000/admin to verify.
+If a login screen appears, your backend is running!

-##Front-End Setup
+## Front-End Setup
-The README.md for the front-end can be found in the "Front-End" directory.
+The README.md for the front-end can be found in the `Front-End` directory of this repository, containing instructions for installing and running.